 - Voice can be analyzed, lots of useful information extracted - Who is talking?
-(Speaker identification) - How many social interactions a person has a day - Emotion of person while speaking - Anxiety, depression, intoxication, of person, etc. - For speech recognition, voice analytics used to: - Extract information useful for identifying linguistic content - Discard useless information (background noise, etc)
+(Speaker identification) - How many social interactions a person has a day - Emotion of person while speaking - Anxiety, depression, intoxication, of person, etc. - For speech recognition, voice analytics used to: - Discard useless information (background noise, etc) - Identify and extract linguistic content